Koja Zaharia: Venetian Vassal

 The Venetians and Zaharia had agreed by 2 October 1402 that one of Zaharia's daughters would be sent to Shkodër as a hostage to secure their negotiations and Zaharia's intentions.
 A month later, taking into account the fact that Zaharia's domain bordered Venetian possessions and that friendship with him would secure their stability there, Venice agreed to the proposal and gifted Zaharia with a full set of armour valued at 38 ducats.
 Soon after, in June 1403, the Venetians had to warn Zaharia and Jonima against attacking Venetian subjects.
-In the subsequent conflict between Balša III and the Venetians that began in 1405, Zaharia and Jonima continued to support the Venetians, and Zaharia quickly came to the aid of the Venetians.
+In the subsequent conflict between Balsha III and the Venetians that began in 1405, Zaharia and Jonima continued to support the Venetians, and Zaharia quickly came to the aid of the Venetians.
 During or shortly after June 1405, a Venetian force assisted by Zaharia had been defeated, and Balsha III captured Drisht.

 By 1407, the Zaharia and Jonima families would once again begin leaning towards the Ottomans.
 In 1410, Zaharia offered the Venetians the services of 500 of his cavalrymen in return for payment.
 Furthermore, he would promise to fight the Ottomans and place himself under Venetian protection yet again.
 The Venetians, however, were short on money and could not accept his services.
 By May of that year, the Senate had informed Zaharia that they considered him a loyal ally against the Ottomans and that they could bring him relief from the Ottoman prince Musa Çelebi, who had begun to encroach on the borders of Albania.
 The Venetians would continue to rely on Zaharia and his commanders as Musa continued his advances.
 In late 1412-early 1413, Zaharia's daughter Bolja married Balsha III, who then allowed Zaharia to administer Budva.
 Balsha III strengthened his connections with the neighbouring lords through his new father-in-law, and they would continue to support him in all subsequent conflicts.
 In 1414, Zaharia converted to Catholicism from the Serbian Orthodox Church which he formerly adhered to.